-Parenting a new driver is often both exciting and nerve wracking.
-While your son or daughter may enjoy the new freedom they feel behind the wheel, you're probably more concerned about keeping them safe and avoiding accidents or traffic tickets.
-That's normal -- and not unwarranted.
+Parenting a new driver is often both exciting and nerve-racking.
+While your son or daughter may enjoy the new freedom, they feel behind the wheel, and you’re probably more concerned about keeping them safe and avoiding accidents or traffic tickets.
+That’s normal — and not unwarranted.

 As new, inexperienced, and sometimes reckless teen drivers hit the road, mistakes are inevitable.
-That's why the early years of driving are without a doubt the most dangerous.
-Research shows that young drivers will be involved in fatal car crashes at double the rate of all other drivers.
+That’s why the early years of driving are without a doubt the most dangerous.
+Research shows that young drivers will be involved in fatal car crashes at double the other drivers’ rate.

-And while handing car keys over to your teen driver may be axiety inducing with good reason, it doesn't have to be.
-As a parent, you can encourage your son or daughter to learn how to drive safely, and even set ground rules for vehicle usage that require safe driving.
-Plus, it's a great idea to enroll your teen driver in a defensive driving course to improve their driving skills and help them learn effective techniqes for safe, defensive driving.
+And while handing car keys over to your teen driver may be anxiety inducing for good reason, it doesn’t have to be.
+As a parent, you can encourage your son or daughter to learn how to drive safely and even set ground vehicle usage rules that require safe driving.
+Plus, it’s a great idea to enroll your teen driver in a defensive driving course to improve their driving skills and help them learn effective techniques for safe, defensive driving.

 Defensive Driving Courses for Teenagers

-Teens who have gone through driving school have learned how to drive, and have probably had instruction in defensive driving and safety.
-But a defensive driving course offers additional education, specificially in curriculum that is designed to teach your teenager how to drive safely.
+Teens who have gone through driving school have learned how to drive and have probably had defensive driving and safety instruction.
+But a defensive driving course offers additional education, specifically in a curriculum designed to teach your teenager how to drive safely.

-It's a great idea to encourage your young driver to enroll in a defensive driving course to further improve their knowledge of safe driving.
-You can also use defensive driving courses as a resource for young drivers who have been behind the wheel for a few months or years, but may need a refresher course in safe driving.
+It’s a great idea to encourage your young driver to enroll in a defensive driving course to improve their safe driving knowledge further.
+You can also use defensive driving courses as a resource for young drivers who have been behind the wheel for a few months or years but may need a refresher course in safe driving.

 What Defensive Driving Can Teach Your Teenage Driver

 Defensive driving goes beyond what driver instruction courses can offer and specifically teaches your teen the important details of safe driving.
 Most defensive driving courses include instruction in: